upschemistry/icecontinuum/Using Github Documentation/Read this.md

 Here's a breakdown
 git - telling the terminal you are using a git command
 push - put it on the server
 origin - An alias for the name of the repo on YOUR system.
-Origin is a default alias given by your system, it has not an actual property of the repo.
+Origin is a default alias given by your system, it is not an actual property of the repo.
 Changing the alias is discussed later.
 master - The name of the branch to which you would like to push to.
 Yes, you can "branch off" of the master and create your own little space for editing code.

 ###Tips using Github and other useful Commands